10 Alternative Financing Solutions Instead of a Business Loan

 • Flexible options: Many factorers allow you to choose which invoices to send them, giving you more control over your cash flow.

-• No credit score requirement: Invoice factorers base their approval rates on your clients’ creditworthiness, not yours.
+• No credit score requirement: With this type of alternative financing, lenders base their approval rates on your clients’ creditworthiness, not yours.

 • Fast funding: Once you send your invoice to the factorer, you can receive funds in as little as 24 hours.